grantlouisales/CSE212-Data-Structures/BinarySearchTree.md

 |  Determine if BST is empty|       O(1)           |    BST.empty()     |
 |  Determining size of BST  |       O(1)           |    BST.size()      |

+As you can see every functionality to a BST is O(log n) or faster.
+For example, lets say we are looking for the node containing the number 5 and the root node contains the number 1.
+Since we know 5 is greater than 1 we don't even have to search through the left side of the BST.
+See how fast that is?
+With just the first comparison we can cut the search by half immediately.

 <br>

 ## Balanced BST